cmwedin/CustomGraphs/Documentation~/CodeReviews/Sprint1Review.md

 - public abstract bool TryAddEdge(AbstractEdge edgeToAdd)

 They also have the virtual method
--public virtual bool TryAddEdge(int id1, int id2)
+- public virtual bool TryAddEdge(int id1, int id2)

 however this method just calls TryAddEdge(graphNode sourceNode, graphNode sinkNode) with the appropriate node after verifying they are in the graph.